 VICE contacted Ocean Networks Canada in order to better understand the nature of the sensors and what role they perform.
 Greig Bethel, ONC Media Relations Officer, was scathing of the SCMP report, telling VICE that ONC had requested a number of changes.

-Bethel went on to explain that the sensors are used to monitor vents at depths of more than 2,000 meters [more than 6,000 feet] using chemical properties at extremely short ranges of 5 meters [16 feet] or less.
+Bethel went on to explain that the sensors are used to monitor vents at depths of more than 2,000 meters using chemical properties at extremely short ranges of 5 meters or less.
 He added that ONC’s involvement with IDSSE “goes back at least half a decade if not longer and the IDSSE sensors have been part of the planned expansion since 2016.”
 Additionally, sensor data is collected under an entirely open data policy.

-VICE spoke to Timothy Choi, PhD Candidate at the Centre for Military, Security, and Strategic Studies, who said that these sensors are completely unsuited for military use.
+VICE spoke to Timothy Choi, PhD Candidate at the Centre for Military, Security and Strategic Studies, who said that these sensors are completely unsuited to military use.

 Choi added that it would be virtually impossible to modify sensors like this for alternative purposes.